rohansuri/learning-go/tour-of-go/README.md

 	For example in fibonacci, this works
 	 *a, b = b, a + b*

+	A:
 	Go inspects this statement involving multiple assignments, where an assignment includes accessing a variable that in turn got assigned before in the same statement.
 Seeing this, it generates the required temporary variables.

 ```